Bak Chang Festival in Penang

 Bak Chang is steamed pulut (glutinous rice) seasoned with dark soya sauce wrapped in bamboo leaves and stuffed with pork belly, shiitake mushroom, dried prawns, salted egg yolk and chestnuts or just white beans.
 This rich and high cholesterol delight which is a specialty during the Bak Chang Festival is available all year round in Penang.

-For the Nyonyas in Penang, they have their own version of Chang – Pua Kiam Tea.
+For the Nyonyas in Penang, they have their own version of Chang – Pua Kiam Tee.
 Although also made of glutinous rice, the stuffing however differs from that of the traditional Bak Chang.
 No soya sauce is being used leaving the Chang pristine white.
 Some on the other hand add a natural source for edible blue colouring from rehydrating dried Bunga Telang (Butterfly-pea flower).

-I have to confess that I am a big a fan of these Nyonya-style dumplings where there is a good balance of sweet and savoury elements to them.
+I have to confess that I am a big fan of these Nyonya-style dumplings where there is a good balance of sweet and savoury elements to them.
 The presence of candied wintermelon, aniseed and coriander add a strong and distinct flavour to the yet addictive dumplings.
 The wonderful aroma from the pandan (skrewpine) leaves also made a big difference.

 Usually a few weeks before the festival, the Chinese community in Penang will be making and enjoying these bamboo leaves-wrapped dumplings.
 Making the dumplings takes skill, effort and time.
-Even cooking the dumplings after all the preparation and wrapping involve boiling the whole bunch for at lease two hours.
+Even cooking the dumplings after all the preparation and wrapping involve boiling the whole bunch for at least two hours.

 Having said that, families who come together annually to make Bak Chang for the festival enjoy the entire process very much.
 I can still vividly remember way back when we were young, my mum would make Bak Chang and my brothers, sisters and I had such a blast packing our Chang with all our favourite ingredients.
 Once cooked, the dumplings are removed from the boiling pot, hung up to remove excess water and allowed to cool to room temperature.
 Usually our Chang would not hold well because we had left very little room for the pulut.
 We had such a thrill unwrapping our Chang filled to the brim with your favourite fillings.

-Cooked dumplings can kept for up to a week in the refrigerator and for a few months if frozen.
+Cooked dumplings can be kept for up to a week in the refrigerator and for a few months if frozen.

 The tale behind the Bak Chang Festival